 I felt like I had the full support of my boss and the boys in the workshop

-How does an Apprenticeship work?
+How does the scheme work?

 Why should I apply?

-When and how do I apply?
+How do I apply?

-To apply download the "Goldsmiths’ Company Apprentice Application Form" below or email firstname.lastname@example.org for more information.
+If you would like to apply, download the "Goldsmiths’ Company Apprentice Application Form" below or email firstname.lastname@example.org for more information.